EclipseFdn/iot.eclipse.org/content/testbeds/asset-tracking.md

 [[organizations]]
 name = "codenvy"
 role = "<strong>Codenvy</strong> provides world class tools that simplify developers’ lives by enabling on-demand, collaborative and constraint-free workspaces.
-Codenvy is contributing to the testbed by providing the Eclipse Che recipes needed to start developing extensions to the testbed in minutes."
+Codenvy is contributing to the testbed by providing the Eclipse Che recipes needed to start developing extensions to the testbed in minutes. <br/>Organizations productizing IoT can white label Eclipse Che, or create an IoT focused multi-tenant cloud IDE derived from Codenvy's on-premises offering."

 [[organizations]]
 name = "eurotech"